-If your yogurt tastes fine, but has a weird gritty or grainy texture, this typically indicates that you heated the milk too fast.
+If your yogurt tastes fine but has a weird gritty or grainy texture, this typically indicates that you heated the milk too fast.
 Allow the milk to come to 180 F more slowly next time.
-When I make yogurt, typically 1 gallon at a time, it will take 45 minutes or longer to come to the right temperature.
+It can take upwards of 45 minutes to bring a gallon of milk to 180 F.

 Why is my homemade yogurt moldy?

-Very rarely, someone experiences mold on the surface of their yogurt when making room temperature yogurts.
-This can be due to a few issues: 1) poorly cleaned jars and utensils, 2) very old milk that wasn’t properly heated and then cooled down prior to culturing, 3) a compromised starter culture.
-Discard the yogurt, and start fresh with a new starter and clean materials.
+Very rarely, you may see mold on the surface of their yogurt.
+This can be due to a few issues.
+Poorly cleaned jars and utensils, old milk, improper handling, and a compromised starter culture are the biggest culprits.
+If you see mold, discard the yogurt, and start fresh with a new starter and clean materials.

 - Use clean utensils and jars to prevent stray microbes from contaminating your yogurt.
 This practice helps not only with mold but also yeast.